 To support the capacity within services to respond to key issues such as dual diagnosis and suicide through training and education.

-5.9 Alternatives to incarceration/fines in isolation To review programmes that have been successful in other jurisdictions at moving people with addiction issues into rehabilitation and treatment programmes as an alternative to incarceration.
+5.9 Alternatives to incarceration/fines in isolation To review programmes that have been successful in other jurisdictions at moving people with addiction issues into rehabilitation and treatment programmes as an alternative to incarceration (for example, arrest referral).
 To apply for funds or support to pilot a similar programme in the region.

 To review alcohol related court presentations to assess the need for an alcohol education programme in conjunction with a reduction in fine amounts.
 Review similar programmes in other jurisdictions to establish best practice models and support the development of a pilot project in Cavan.